-Physician documentation must be more granular to support the increased specificity in ICD-10-CM/PCS.
-Documentation from the operative report is critical in the selection of the appropriate ICD-10-PCS code.
+Documentation from the operative report will be critical in the selection of the appropriate ICD-10-PCS code.
 In order to make a code assignment, the following will need to be included in physician documentation:

-- Body System: Body system in which the affected body part belongs (central nervous system, endocrine system, etc.) - Type of Operation: Provider must clinically describe the procedure performed to the extent necessary for a coder to accurately translate the clinical description of the procedure to the appropriate root operation (i.e., resection, excision, etc.) - Body Part: Specific part of the body and laterality where the procedure was performed (i.e., appendix, liver, right leg, etc.) - Approach: The approach taken to accomplish the procedure (i.e., open, laparoscopic, etc.) - Device: The type of device (if any) that remains in the body upon completion of the procedure (i.e., grafts, implants, etc.)
+- Body system upon which the affected body part belongs (central nervous system, endocrine system, etc.) - Type of operation-describe clinically the procedure performed to the extent necessary for a coder to accurately translate the clinical description of the procedure to the appropriate root operation (i.e., resection, excision, etc.) - Specific part of the body and laterality where the procedure was performed (i.e., appendix, liver, etc.) - The approach taken to accomplish the procedure (i.e., open, laparoscopic, etc.) - The type of device (if any) that remains in the body upon completion of the procedure (i.e., grafts, implants, etc.)

-Documentation areas for consideration when assigning ICD-10-PCS code(s) include:
+Documentation areas for consideration when selecting a code include:

-- Root Operation: Selection of the root operation is dependent on properly determining the objective of the procedure (i.e., what will be accomplished through the procedure?)
+- Selection of the root operation is dependent on properly determining the objective of the procedure-what will be accomplished through the procedure?
 A thorough explanation of the purpose of the procedure is necessary.
 For example, the terms "excision" and "resection" were used somewhat interchangeably in ICD-9-CM.
-In ICD-10-PCS, however, these terms represent completely different procedures. - Site: Does the operative report state the specific site of the procedure?
+In ICD-10-PCS, however, these terms represent completely different procedures. - Does the operative report state the specific site of the procedure?
 The body part selections and laterality are much more specific in ICD-10-PCS.
 Documentation must specify what body part was affected by the procedure.
-Some of the specific body parts identifiable in ICD-10-PCS are the anterior tibial artery, abdominal sympathetic nerve, and the thorax muscle, left. - Devices: Devices that remain in the body after the completion of the procedure must be documented.
-These include devices such as drains, non-autologous tissue substitutes, radioactive elements, and infusion pumps. - Qualifiers: Qualifiers are represented as the seventh character in an ICD-10-PCS code.
+Some of the specific body parts identifiable in ICD-10-PCS are the anterior tibial artery, abdominal sympathetic nerve, and the thorax muscle, left. - Devices that remain in the body after the completion of the procedure must be documented.
+These include devices such as drains, non-autologous tissue substitutes, radioactive elements, and infusion pumps. - Qualifiers are represented as the seventh character in an ICD-10-PCS code.
 These will vary depending on the ICD-10-PCS code.
 Some examples include the types of pacemakers, graft materials, and hip prostheses.
 Qualifiers can also represent anatomical locations which are relevant to that particular procedure.
-7
+2